Ulu scripts: Naming

-The terms "surat" and "ulu" are the origin of the name Surat Ulu.
-While "ulu" ('upstream') refers to the highland region where the rivers in South Sumatra and Bengkulu originate (the Barisan Mountains), "Surat" refers to the script.
-The user community first referred to this script family as Surat Ulu.
+The name Ulu ('upstream') refers to the Barisan Mountains where the rivers in South Sumatra and Bengkulu originate.
 (Note: "Surat ulu is a local name and a common term for its supporting community to refer to scripts known as rencong or Ka-Ga-Nga by Western scholars.
 According to Jalil (from the village of Muara Timput) and Meruki (from the village of Ujung Padang), and Pidin (from the village of Napal Jungur), several informants called the Pallava-derived local scripts as Surat Ulu.
 Westenenk's notes (1922:95), published in TBG edition 61, demonstrate that the Surat Ulu term is a local term used by the community that supports the Ulu writing tradition.")
 (Note: "Old people in southern Sumatra frequently refer to the Lampung script as the Ulu script...")

-The Rencong script (Rèntjong-schrift) is another well-known naming system.
-"Rencong" is thought to be derived from the Old Malay word mèncong, which means oblique or italics.
+The Ulu script is also known as Rencong script (Rèntjong-schrift), a term thought to be derived from the Old Malay word mèncong, which means oblique or italics.
 It could also be derived from the word runcing ('sharp'), as this script family was originally written with a sharp knife tip.
 Regardless of its origin, Western scholars frequently use this term to refer to this family of scripts.
 (Note: Regarding the naming relationship between the Rencong script and Surat Ulu, L. C. Westenenk writes as follows:)

-The Kaganga script is another name coined by Mervyn A. Jaspan (1926-1975), an anthropologist at the University of Hull.
-He was probably not aware that most Brahmi script lineages use KA Ga and Nga as the first characters of the alphabetic order.
-The name "Kaganga" is derived from the first three letters of the Pāṇini sequence, which is used in the Brahmi (Indian) script family.
+Mervyn A. Jaspan (1926-1975), an anthropologist at the University of Hull, called it Kaganga script after the first three consonant letters, ka ga nga.
+He was probably not aware that most Brahmi script lineages begin their alphabetic order with these.
 (Note: According to Mohammad Noeh, these scripts are "referred to as the Ka Ga Nga writing, which is an ancient script system originating from India.")
 This is equivalent to the word "alphabet," which is derived from the names of the first two letters of the Greek alphabet (Α-Β, alpha-beta), and the word "abjad," which is derived from the names of the first four letters of the Arabic alphabet (ا-ب-ج-د, alif-ba-jim-dal).

 Several tribes have their own names in addition to the three mentioned above.
 For example, this script family is known as the surat ʁincung among the Pasemah ethnic group.